x-limitless-x/blakedrumm.com/_posts/2022-06-22-unix-linux-discovery-errors.markdown

 thumbnail: /assets/img/posts/unix-linux-discovery-wizard.png

 summary: >- # this means to ignore newlines
-  I had a case today that required an unusual fixes so I figured I would post some items that may resolve these Discovery Wizard errors while discovering a Linux Machine.
+  I had a case today that required an unusual fix so I figured I would post some items that may resolve these Discovery Wizard errors while discovering a Linux Machine.

 keywords: scom, unix linux discovery errors, operationsmanager, SCOM 2019,